India to fund capacity boost at Serum Institute as vaccines run short - source | Health

 India to fund capacity boost at Serum Institute as vaccines run short - source

+Given the surge in domestic demand, any funding from the government is unlikely to help alleviate a slump in vaccine exports.
+India has delayed big shipments this month, exporting only about 2 million doses compared with 64 million doses between late January and March.
+A finance ministry spokesman declined to comment.
+SII, which will soon also start making the Novavax COVID-19 vaccine, did not respond to a request for comment.

+The Indian government is struggling to meet demand for the vaccine from many states as infections spread with record speed.
+India has administered more than 112 million doses of the AstraZeneca shot so far, the most in the world, despite concerns about some people overseas developing blood clots after receiving the vaccine.

-India has so far injected 123 million vaccine doses, including nearly 11 million of a domestically developed shot known as Covaxin.
-The government is also trying to boost the output of Covaxin and has also changed rules to fast-track imports of vaccines developed by Pfizer, Moderna, and Johnson and Johnson. ($1 = 74.8600 Indian rupees)
+Since starting its immunisation campaign in mid-January, it has injected a total of 123 million vaccine doses, including nearly 11 million of a domestically developed shot known as Covaxin.
+The government is also trying to boost output of Covaxin and has also changed rules to fast-track imports of vaccines developed by Pfizer, Moderna and Johnson and Johnson. ($1 = 74.8600 Indian rupees)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)